frc1675/brownbook/labs/lab-2-math.md

 ### Bonus Exercise

 As alluded to before, there is something in Java called the Math class that lets you perform mathematical operations.
-Then all start with "Math.", and a common one is "Math.abs()".
+They all start with "Math.", and a common one is "Math.abs()".
 To review, the absolute value function leaves positive numbers unchanged and makes negative numbers positive.

 1. Try to rewrite the conditional statement in this program with Math.abs().
 2. Hint: The input to the function goes inside the parentheses.